Kleinjohann/dotfiles/README.md

 # dotfiles

-Disclaimer: use at your own risk, no full installation instructions as of now, not everything is nicely organised and documented
+**Disclaimer: _use at your own risk_, no full installation instructions as of now, not everything is nicely organised and documented**

 ## Installation

-<span style="background-color: #FFFF00">Run `create_symlinks.sh` to create symlinks to the configuration files in this repo in your home directory.
+Run `create_symlinks.sh` to create symlinks to the configuration files in this repo in your home directory.
 Optionally pass the `-x` flag to add configuration files for the full desktop environment, see below.
-You will be propted to backup or delete existing configuration files, see code and comments in `create_symlinks.sh`.</span>
+You will be propted to backup or delete existing configuration files, see code and comments in `create_symlinks.sh`.

 ## Requirements